Bodleum/BibleNotes/WhatTheBibleSays/WhyDoOurFiniteSinsDeserveInfinitePunishment.md

+---
+title: Why do our finite sins deserve infinite punishment?
+---
 # Why do our finite sins deserve infinite punishment?

 One can only commit so many sins, so then isn't it disproportionate to punish